BS8233 noise assessment

 - The World Health Organisation Guidelines for Community Noise (1999).

 - Calculation of Road Traffic Noise (CRTN, 1998).

 - Calculation of Railway Noise (CRN, 1995).

 Our assessment approach

-If you are going through the planning process you may require an assessment.
+If you are going through the planning process you may require a BS8233 noise assessment.
 At SSC, we always determine local policy requirements before starting out.
 This is because, noise policies often differ between Local Authorities.
 By understanding all the requirements from the outset, our report can be tailored to suit local requirements.